sistla-gautam/second-brain/1Projects/IIMK/details reqiured.md

 **What is your most significant accomplishment so far ?**

-During my pre final year of college, I discovered an opportunity to work as a social media manager for a fashion event.
+During my pre final year of college, I discovered an opportunity to work as a social media manager for a freelance fashion event.
 Despite my initial hesitation and fear of reaching out to unfamiliar people, I decided to step out of my comfort zone, made the call, and successfully secured the role.
 This experience was pivotal in building my confidence and strengthening my professional communication skills.

 **What are your present hobbies ?**